Peter Lefevre

 Peter Lefevre (1918 – 6 February 1944) was a flying ace of the Royal Air Force (RAF) during the Second World War.
 He is credited with the destruction of at least ten aircraft.

 Born in Cambridge, Lefevre joined the RAF in 1938.
-At the time of the outbreak of the Second World War he was serving with No. 46 Squadron RAF|No. 46 Squadron, and claimed his first aerial victory on 21 October 1939.
+At the time of the outbreak of the Second World War he was serving with No. 46 Squadron, and claimed his first aerial victory on 21 October 1939.
 He flew Hawker Hurricane fighters in the Norwegian campaign of late May–early June 1940, and was one of the few pilots of the squadron to return to the United Kingdom.
 After the squadron was rebuilt, he claimed more successes in the Battle of Britain.
 In May 1941 he was sent to Malta, where he became a flight commander with No. 126 Squadron and later its commander.
 Awarded the Distinguished Flying Cross in recognition of his service, he returned to the United Kingdom at the end of the year.
 He carried out instructing duties for over a year before returning to operations, first with No. 129 Squadron and then as commander of No. 616 Squadron.
 He was shot down over France in April 1943, but was able to evade capture and eventually made his way to England.
 In July he became commander of No. 266 and flew Hawker Typhoon fighters on sorties to France.
 He was killed on operations on 6 February 1944, while attacking a minesweeper off the Brittany coast.